AT&T asks U.S. appeals court to uphold approval of Time Warner acquisition

-WASHINGTON (Reuters) - AT&T Inc on Thursday asked a federal appeals court to reject the Justice Department’s challenge to its acquisition of Time Warner, saying the government had offered no basis for second guessing key conclusions of a ruling upholding the transaction.
+WASHINGTON (Reuters) - AT&T Inc (T.N) on Thursday asked a federal appeals court to reject the Justice Department’s challenge to its acquisition of Time Warner, saying the government had offered no basis for second guessing key conclusions of a ruling upholding the transaction.

 The government is appealing U.S. Judge Richard Leon’s ruling in June that AT&T’s $85.4 billion acquisition of Time Warner could proceed.
 The government had said it would lead to higher prices for consumers and was illegal under antitrust law.